Ritcheyy/vickpr-bot/README.md

 ## VickPR Agent

-VickPR Agent is a Semi-Automated Slack app designed to streamline pull request (PR) management within our development team.
+VickPR Agent is a Semi-Automated Slack app designed to streamline pull request management within our development team.
 Its primary objectives include:

 ### Tools/Technologies